80% of animals will experience some form of dental problem during their lifetime – don’t let your pet be one of them.

 We can advise you on the numerous ways in which you can look after your pet’s teeth in between visits to see us.
 Cleaning their teeth regularly, offer them dental treats and feed them a dry or partially dry diet.

-You can benefit from dental health checks and discounted dental procedures by being a member of our Pet Health Club.
+You can benefit from dental health checks and discounted dental procedures by being a member of our Pet Health for Life plan.